 Step 1: Generate a Deployment Configuration in Atomic

 First, you'll need to generate a webhook configuration that GitLab can use to communicate with your site.

 - Start by logging into the Atomic control panel.

-- Next, find the app that you want to automatically deploy to, then click on the Settings icon to the right of it's name.
+- Next, find the app that you want to automatically deploy to, then select Go to app to the right.

 (It's always a good idea to test deployments first with a development or staging environment.
 That way, if anything goes wrong, it won't impact your production site.)

 - From inside your WordPress app's details page, head over to the integration section by clicking on the Integrations icon.